Humbedooh/clc/README.md

 ### Speeding up YAML parsing
-If you have a project with a lot of issues (10,000+), you can make use of the C++ YAML parser in python by installing the `libyaml-cpp-dev` package before you instapp PyYaml.
+If you have a project with a lot of issues (10,000+), you can make use of the C++ YAML parser in python by installing the `libyaml-cpp-dev` package before you install PyYaml.
 This will speed up YAML parsing/writing by 10x.

 ## Default scan options